-- Meaning of hazard, risk and risk assessment - Purpose of risk assessment and the 'suitable and sufficient' standard it needs to reach (see HSG65: "Managing for health and safety") - A general approach to risk assessment: - > identify hazards: - " sources and form of harm; sources of information to consult; use of task analysis, legislation, manufacturers' information, incident data, guidance - > identify people at risk: - " including workers, operators, maintenance staff, cleaners, contractors, visitors, public - > evaluate risk (taking account of what you already do) and decide if you need to do more: - " likelihood of harm and probable severity - " possible acute and chronic health effects - " risk rating - " principles to consider when controlling risk (Regulation 4 and Schedule 1 of the Management of Health and Safety at Work Regulations 1999) - " practical application of the principles applying the general hierarchy of control (clause 8.1.2 of ISO 45001:2018) - " application based on prioritisation of risk - " use of guidance; sources and examples of legislation - " applying controls to specified hazards - " residual risk; acceptable/tolerable risk levels - " distinction between priorities and timescales - > record significant findings - > reasons for review
+- Meaning of hazard, risk profiling, risk and risk assessment - Risk profiling: what is involved?
+Who should be involved?
+The risk profiling process - Purpose of risk assessment and the 'suitable and sufficient' standard it needs to reach (see HSG65: "Managing for health and safety") - A general approach to risk assessment: - > identify hazards: - " sources and form of harm; sources of information to consult; use of task analysis, legislation, manufacturers' information, incident data, guidance - > identify people at risk: - " including workers, operators, maintenance staff, cleaners, contractors, visitors, public - > evaluate risk (taking account of what you already do) and decide if you need to do more: - " likelihood of harm and probable severity - " possible acute and chronic health effects - " risk rating - " principles to consider when controlling risk (Regulation 4 and Schedule 1 of the Management of Health and Safety at Work Regulations 1999) - " practical application of the principles applying the general hierarchy of control (clause 8.1.2 of ISO 45001:2018) - " application based on prioritisation of risk - " use of guidance; sources and examples of legislation